matteoferla/Arthorian-Quest/README.md

 and filtering the results with Fragmenstein, in order to enumerate linkers of two hits, via a SMARTS pattern.

-The key principle is that the SMARTS pattern can be a disconnected compound, thus allowing linkers to be searched for.
+The key principle is that the SMARTS pattern can be both ambiguous and a disconnected, thus allowing linkers to be searched for.
 By creating a SMARTS pattern with a wished for expansion vector, one can search for linkers that connect two hits.

-To wittle out impossible compounds, the results are filtered by 3D constrained conformer generation via Fragmenstein, but using the SMARTS pattern making it lightning fast.
+To whittle out impossible compounds, the results are filtered by 3D constrained conformer generation via Fragmenstein, but using the SMARTS pattern making it lightning fast.

 Step: